WARA-ML/wasp-2024-summer-school/gesture-generation.md

 # Gesture Generation Tutorial
-For this tutorial you will be generating gestural animations using an AI model, visualizing the generated animations, and exporting them in a common format.
-Specifically, you will be completing the following tasks:
+In this tutorial you will:
-- Generating BVH motion from WAV audio
+- Generate BVH motion from WAV audio using AI (ZeroEGGS)
-- Previewing the generated motion as a MP4 video
+- Preview the generated motion as a MP4 video
-- Exporting the generated BVH motion as an FBX file format
+- Export the generated BVH motion as an FBX file

-You can complete the tasks via multiple approaches: (A) using a web server, (B) using the command line interface (CLI) inside Docker containers.
+You can complete the tasks via (A) using a web server, or (B) using the command line interface (CLI) inside Docker containers.

 ## Table of Contents
 - [Gesture Generation Tutorial](#gesture-generation-tutorial)